songdongsheng/tsid/README.md

 # TSID
 A general-purpose trend sorted identifier generator.

-## Snowflake ID
+## Snowflake
-Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
+Snowflake is an identifier algorithm which can generate unique numbers at high scale with some simple guarantees.

-Original idea borrowed from [Snowflake](https://github.com/twitter/snowflake/releases/tag/snowflake-2010)
+The name borrowed from [Snowflake](https://github.com/twitter/snowflake/releases/tag/snowflake-2010).

 This is the modified version of the original snowflake algorithm.
 If clocks that run backwards or sequence ID run out of space, do not refuse to generate new id, use the next ms instead.

+Snowflake identifier can be long integer (1 bit 0 + 41 bit ms + 10 bit instanceId + 12 bit sequenceId),
+or encoded as 13 Crockford's base32 chars (42 bit ms + 10 bit instanceId + 12 bit sequenceId).

 ## ULID
 Universally Unique Lexicographically Sortable Identifier ported to Java.